ting2025/ting2025/README.md

 - 👋 Hi, I’m Tina
 - 👀 I’m interested in machine learning approaches in dealing with cheminformatics
 - 🌱 I’m currently a final year student at Hong Kong University of Science and Technology (BEng in Chemical Engineering and Artificial Intelligence)
-- 💞️ I’m looking for opportunities in postgraduate positions;)
+- 💞️ I’m an incoming PhD student in the department of chemical and biological engineering, University of Notre Dame
+- 👐 I look forward to any collaborating opportunities for research in AI4Science other topics relates to the integration of artificial intelligence and chemical engineering

 <!---